Maui Whale Season

 What types of whales are in Hawaii?

-North Pacific humpback whales, False killer whales, Sperm whales, Orcas, Cuvier’s beaked whales, Pygmy killer whales, Dwarf killer whales, Short-finned pilot whales, Melon-headed whales
+Hawaiʻi’s waters host several species, including North Pacific humpback whales, false killer whales, sperm whales, orcas, Cuvier’s beaked whales, pygmy killer whales, dwarf killer whales, short-finned pilot whales, and melon-headed whales.

 What is the best month to see whales in Maui?